gvisoc/python-project-template/README.md

 $ git init .
 $ poetry add --dev pytest=^6.0.0 pytest-cov pytest-xdist pre-commit flake8 black
 ```
+The above will initialise the project for both Git and Poetry.
+It's worth noting that the version of pytest requested by the command is 6.0.0, or more, at the time of writing this, because the one provided by `poetry new` causes dependency problems when adding pytest-cov.
+However, that version may not be valid *at the time of you trying all this*.
+Check the [syntax of `poetry add`](https://python-poetry.org/docs/cli/#add) to know more about specifying versions.

-The above will initialise the project for both Git and Poetry, with a predefined structure for a module and also with support for unit tests:
+The above set of commands will create a project with a predefined structure for a module and also with support for unit tests:
 ```bash
 $ tree -a my-project
 my-project